 A total of two (2) points will be deducted for Memorials submitted on paper size other than that stipulated in Rule 8.5.
+A total of two (2) points will be deducted for Memorials submitted with margins other than that stipulated in Rule 8.5.
 A total of two (2) points will be deducted for Memorials written in the wrong font and format, including the footnotes.
 A total of two (2) points will be deducted if the official Team Number is not located on every page of the Memorial, including the Title Page.
-One (1) point will be deducted for every section omitted or for each section that is out of order according to Rule 8.3 (for a total possible deduction of six (6) points).
+One (1) point will be deducted for every section omitted, including the Signature Page, or for each section that is out of order according to Rule 8.3 (for a total possible deduction of six (6) points).
 One (1) point will be deducted if the file is not titled correctly (the Team Number).
 Two (2) points will be deducted if the character spacing is anything but normal (expanded or condensed).